basstal/LearnSICP/Deprecated/README.md

 # LearnSICP

-This repository contains exercise and summary on reading Structure and Interpretation of Computer Programs(SICP)(second edition).
+This repository contains exercises and a summary of reading Structure and Interpretation of Computer Programs(SICP)(second edition).

 ## Contents